Childcare and schools

 Pelle Svanslös öppna förskola has an international playgroup every first wednesday of the month.

 In Uppsala Municipality there are over 200 preschools.
-Two of which, Ringarens Förskola in Kvarngärdet and Kids2Home in Karlsro, have English-speaking departments.
-Kunskapsförskolan in Skölsta and Bäcklösa språkförskola are even bilingual schools, speaking both Swedish and English.
+Kunskapsförskolan in Skölsta and Bäcklösa are bilingual preschools, speaking both Swedish and English, and Kids2Home in Karlsro offer children support in English if needed.

 In Sweden children aged 6–16 must attend school ("grundskola").
 School begins with a junior class ("förskoleklass"), followed by Grades 1 to 9.
 This education is free for all children in Sweden and a cooked lunch, books and learning resources are all provided.
 Most teaching is in Swedish, but if your child is learning Swedish your school may offer learning assistance in your child’s native language, or even provide teaching in a specific language if there is enough local demand.